Northwest Pinball and Arcade Show

 The Northwest Pinball and Arcade Show is an annual pinball and arcade game festival held in Tacoma, Washington, United States.

-The Northwest Pinball and Arcade Show draws between 3,000 collectors and fans each June to the Seattle area.
-The festival began as a small annual event held by Washington pinball collectors, but in 2008 became a full-fledged regional convention featuring hundreds of pinball machines, arcade games, electro-mechanical games, speakers, vendors and tournaments.
+The Northwest Pinball and Arcade Show draws around 3,000 collectors and fans each June to the Seattle area.
+The festival began as a small annual event held by Washington pinball collectors, but in 2008 became a full-fledged regional convention featuring 125 pinball machines, arcade games, electro-mechanical games, with speakers, vendors and tournaments.
 In 2013 the show expanded in size, prompting a move from the Seattle Center to the Greater Tacoma Convention Center.

+2025

+The 18th annual Northwest Pinball and Arcade Show took place at the Greater Tacoma Convention Center from June 6–8, 2025.
+There were over 400-500 playable machines.

+2024

+The 17th annual Northwest Pinball and Arcade Show took place at the Greater Tacoma Convention Center from June 7–9, 2024.
+There were over 400 playable machines.

+2023

+The 16th annual Northwest Pinball and Arcade Show took place at the Greater Tacoma Convention Center from June 2–4, 2023.
+There were over 400 playable machines.

+2022

+The 15th annual Northwest Pinball and Arcade Show took place at the Greater Tacoma Convention Center from June 3–5, 2022.
+There were over 400 playable machines.

+2021

+Due to the ongoing COVID-19 pandemic, the Northwest Pinball and Arcade Show was cancelled.
+The action was specifically taken "...with the current ban on large events at this point in the pandemic, the Greater Tacoma Convention Center remains closed to public events.”

 2020

 Due to the COVID-19 pandemic, the Northwest Pinball and Arcade Show was cancelled.
 The decision to cancel the show came two months before it was originally scheduled.
 The action was specifically taken "in the interest of public health safety.”

 2019

 The 12th annual Northwest Pinball and Arcade Show took place at the Greater Tacoma Convention Center from May 31, 2019 – June 2, 2019.
 There were over 400 playable machines.